-The College generated a deficit before tax and pension gains and losses of £1,387k (2019/20 a surplus of £353k).
+The College generated a deficit before tax and pension gains and losses of £1,354k (2021/22 a loss of £1,085k).

 In September 2002 the College building was opened under a PFI contract and the resulting Unitary Charge commenced.
 In accordance with Financial Reporting Standards the assets are shown in the balance sheet and depreciated.